steve-chavez/postgrest-sessions-example/app.sql.md

 ```

+We could also grant those permissions in a separate section in order
+to ceompletely decouple the API from this schema,
+but it seems more practicable to keep the permission grants
+close to the definition of each object.

 ### Todos

-This example application will manage todo items.
-In order to demonstrate the
+In this example application we will manage todo items, as they are simple and still
+well suited to demonstrate the security mechanisms and
+PostgREST features.
+Let's say that, in order to show the
-permissions and Row Level Security mechanisms, we will make them visible to
+permissions and Row Level Security mechanisms, we want to make the items visible to
 their owner and, if they are set as public, to anyone.

 ```sql